hrishim/llvl_prog1_book/src/integer_inst.md

     // Your code ends here
 ```

 One can add comments in the code by starting the line with the text "//".
 Everything following in that line will be ignored when the program is assembled/compiled.
 In this program the explanation for every instruction is provided as comments.
-The load instruction in this program uses a slightly different form of memory addressing than the ones we have encountered so far.
-This addressing mode is the register + offset mode that we learnt in the section on Memory Instructions.
-The addressing mode allows the programmer to provide an optional operation that is to be performed on the offset register.
+The load instruction uses register + offset mode that we learnt in the section on Memory Instructions.
+This addressing mode allows the programmer to provide an optional operation that is to be performed on the offset register.

 >ldr    w3, [x4, x2, lsl 2]